tdwg/tcs2/docs/tcs-terms/README.md

 While TCS is in public review everything in this document is preliminary.
 Once ratified, this **Introduction** will be informative and the **Namespace** and **Borrowed terms** sections normative.
 Within the **Vocabulary** section the Identifier, Type, Definition and Usage for terms are normative.
+The assignement of properties to classes is normative unless Usage says differently.
 For borrowed terms Usage is normative only in the sense that it specifies how the term should be used within TCS.
 All other parts, including Label, Comments and Examples, are informative.

 ### 1.2.
 RFC keywords